-- Bachelor of Science degree in the natural sciences, Agriculture or Engineering with a least lower second honours; professional experience is an advantage. - Some candidates may be required to complete a practical course in the analysis of food components.
+- Bachelor of Science degree in the natural sciences, Agriculture or Engineering with at least a lower second honours; professional experience is an advantage. - Some candidates may be required to complete a practical course in the analysis of food components.

 - Master of Science (Full-time): 16 months

 - Master of Science (Part-time): 28 months

 - Postgraduate Diploma (Full-time only): 12 months